Citrus County Schools experiencing district-wide internet outage

-The Citrus County School District is currently experiencing a district-wide internet outage that has been ongoing all day, Feb.
+The Citrus County School District is currently experiencing a district-wide internet outage that has been ongoing since 10 a.m.
+Thursday, Feb.
 16.

-"We are trying to resolve the issue as quickly as we can.
-We apologize for any inconvenience and appreciate your patience," the district wrote in its announcement of the outage.
+According to district spokeswoman Lindsay Blair, the district’s fiber line was cut in Hudson, meaning the outage is affecting many businesses in the area who get their internet through the provider Zayo.

+Since the fiber line comes from Tampa, it took a while for them to find where it was cut, Blair said.
+As of now, the district does not know how or why it was cut.

 Get more from the Citrus County Chronicle